-- 1. The above conditions are sufficient, but not necessary, as we have to ensure that \mathbf{x}F is feasible2; - 2. the verification of the SONC requires the computation of: the unconstrained Hessian $\nabla \nabla f$ of the objective function; the Hessian of each scalar constraint; and the Lagrange multipliers; - 3. the verification of the SONC requires, additionally, the solution of an eigenvalue problem associated with a $n \times n$ symmetric matrix, although the problem, in fact, involves only n l independent variables. - 4. if the constrained Hessian is sign-indefinite, no conclusion can be drawn about the nature of the SP at hand.
+- 1. The above conditions are sufficient, but not necessary, as we have to ensure that \mathbf{x}F is feasible3; - 2. the verification of the SONC requires the computation of: the unconstrained Hessian $\nabla \nabla f$ of the objective function; the Hessian of each scalar constraint; and the Lagrange multipliers; - 3. the verification of the SONC requires, additionally, the solution of an eigenvalue problem associated with a $n \times n$ symmetric matrix, although the problem, in fact, involves only n l independent variables. - 4. if the constrained Hessian is sign-indefinite, no conclusion can be drawn about the nature of the SP at hand, as the Hessian eigenvalues are distributed between the feasible and the unfeasible regions.